pypa/gh-action-pip-audit/README.md

 [job summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/)
 is rendered at the end of the action.

-__Note:__ The markdown-formatted summary ("raw markdown" in the GitHub UI) is output to a variable `markdown-summary` when job summaries are enabled.
+__Note:__ The markdown-formatted summary is base64 wrapped and output to the variable `summary-output-base64` when job summaries are enabled.

 Example: